|

 Preservation Kentucky Inc

 Nonprofit member organization that promotes the preservation of Kentucky’s historic resources through advocacy and education.
-PK's Web site also includes informative links and information about the Kentucky Historic Preservation Tax Credit program and the Federal Historic Preservation Tax Credit.
+PK's Web site also includes informative links and information about statewide preservation efforts.

 National Trust for Historic Preservation